-According to the most recent United States Government report available in October of 2016, there were 4148 federal and state wiretaps reported in 2015, a 17% increase from 2014.
-There were 1,403 wiretaps authorized by federal judges and 2,745 authorized by state judges.
+According to the most recent United States Government report released on December 31, 2018, there were 2,937 federal and state wiretaps reported in 2018, a 23% decrease from 2017.
+There were 1,457 wiretaps authorized by federal judges and 1,480 authorized by state judges.
+[Read more.]

-In California, the 2015 report from the California Attorney General showed that there were 1145 wiretaps issued by California State Judges.
-Only 3 times in California did a judge refuse to sign a wiretap application submitted to them by law enforcement.
-Those 1145 wiretaps resulted in 976 arrests.
-In 2014 California State Court judges approved 971 wiretap orders.
+In California, the 2018 report from the California Attorney General showed that there were 387 wiretaps issued by California State Judges.
+Records do not show that a California judge ever refused to sign a wiretap application submitted by law enforcement.
+Those 387 wiretaps resulted in 49 arrests at a total cost of $6,294,371.
+To compare, in 2014 California State Court judges approved 971 wiretap orders.
 In 2013 674 wiretap orders were signed.
 [Read more.]

-California accounted for 41% of all wiretap orders issued by state courts in the United States in 2015.
-In 2015 79% of state and federal wiretaps related to narcotics offenses compared to 89% in 2014.
-Over 96% of all orders were to tap "portable devices."
-[Read More.]
+California accounted for 28% of all wiretap orders issued by state courts in the United States in 2018.
+In 2018 46% of state and federal wiretaps were directed primarily to narcotics offenses.
+In Los Angeles, in 2018, several hundred thousand conversations were intercepted involving thousands of persons having their private conversations overheard.

 What follows is a brief overview of the law concering wiretaps, in California and by the Federal Government prepared by Long Beach criminal lawyer, Matthew Kaestner.
 Mr. Kaestner is a certified specialist in crminal law, certified by the State Bar of California, Board of Legal Specialization.